ucb-ee106/106b-sp23site/policies.md

 ## Logistics

-This course will be taught in a seminar style, with homework, presentations, four projects, and a final project. **All submissions will go through Gradescope (Course Entry Code: TBD)**.
-A Piazza page has been created for students to discuss homeworks and projects.
+This course will be taught in a seminar style, with homework, presentations, five projects, and a final project. **All submissions will go through Gradescope (Course Entry Code: TBD)**.
+An Ed page has been created for students to discuss homeworks and projects.
 Note that there will be no exams in this course.

-Questions regarding **homeworks** should be directed to **Amay** and **Haozhi**.
+Questions regarding **homeworks** should be directed to **Max** and **Tarun**.
 Questions regarding projects should be directed to any TA.
-Questions regarding **course logistics** should be directed to **Jaeyun Stella**.
-All questions can and should be directed to **Piazza** for the fastest response.
+Questions regarding **course logistics** should be directed to **Tarun**.
+All questions can and should be directed to **Ed** for the fastest response.
 When emailing staff, please prefix the subject line with **[EECS 106B]**.

 Each week, there are 3 hours of lecture, 1 hour of discussion, and 3 hours of organized lab time.
-All of these and office hours will be hosted on Zoom through the same class link.
+All of these and office hours will be hosted in-person or on Zoom through the same class link.
 You are expected to work on lab assignments outside of designated lab times.
 Lecture and discussion sections will be recorded and posted, so you may attend these asynchronously.
 However, due to the journal club nature of lab sections, they will not be offered asynchronously, **and you are expected to attend your lab section every week.**

 ## Disability Accommodations & Emergencies